 Triclosan, an ingredient used as an antibacterial agent in many soaps, has a half-life of about 18 months.
 That means it will take about 4.5 YEARS to break down into the same simple elements.

 So, how is green cleaning related to all of this?

 One objective of green cleaning might be to attempt to use products and procedures which eliminate the use of compounds that take a long time to break down into the more simple elements.
 The idea is to lower the risk of health related issues associated with long term use of these chemicals.
-Persistent cleaning products are usually also bio-accumulative and are stored in the fat cells of our bodies and may change the genetic make-up of these cells.
+Persistent cleaning products are usually also bio-accumulative.
+The fat cells of our bodies store them, and they may change the genetic make-up of these cells.
 If you would like to read about the health effects of some of the compounds which can be found in your conventional house cleaning products, please visit our page, entitled: Why Green Cleaning?

-Researching the manufacturing process on all of the ingredients in your cleaning products can be a time consuming task.
+Researching the manufacturing process on all the ingredients in your cleaning products can be a time consuming task.
 Over the next couple of months, Saltaire House Cleaning will be doing some of that research for you.
-Please feel free to come back often, as new information regarding green cleaning is added regularly.
+Please feel free to come back often.
+We add new information about green cleaning regularly.